Updated: November 2023

 Black Friday is coming up, yet once again.
 Let’s be honest.
 It can be a great way to grow awareness around your brand if you know how to use it wisely.
 With a growing understanding of consumerism and its environmental impact, you need to be mindful of how to drive traffic and conversions.

 Yet, you can find a new, hidden opportunity in every challenge.
 Black Friday is still an event of incredible impact — over the past few years, consumers spent $7.4 billion online.

 Now more than ever, it’s critical to consider how to use Black Friday for your brand.
 If you are wondering when you should start looking at your Black Friday campaign, this is your reminder to get inspired by how brands have been reinventing a trend.

-Encourage sales with a purpose
+Encourage Sales with a Purpose

-As I mentioned in my introduction, your audience is more mindful than ever.
 How can you combine a sale with a great message you can share about your brand?
 Especially when tying your campaign with social media, in addition to conversion metrics, you might also want to set goals for brand awareness.

 You could look to partner with a local charity, and it’s donating money from each sale or create a joint deal with a fellow business that shares your values.

 In 2019, Just Eat partnered with the charity FoodCycle this Black Friday, a company that serves meals from unwanted food across the UK, preventing waste.
 For every Just Eat order made on Black Friday, the company also donated 50p to the charity and raised over £250,000.